This may be for you if

 Stabilisation first, when needed

-When the nervous system is significantly under strain, stabilisation often takes priority.
+When the nervous system is under significant strain, stabilisation often comes first.

-Where trauma-driven responses are involved, bottom-up work often provides the foundation for deeper therapy.
+This means helping things settle enough for daily life to feel steadier, more manageable, and more workable.
+Where trauma-driven responses are involved, body-based, bottom-up work often provides the foundation for deeper therapy.

-As stability improves, deeper processing often becomes more tolerable and effective.
+As stability improves, deeper work often becomes more tolerable and effective.

-As this begins to shift, people often find there is more room for rest, clarity, and connection, and a greater sense of responding from the present rather than from old threat patterns.
+As this begins to shift, people often find more room for rest, clarity, and connection, and a greater sense of responding from the present rather than from old protective patterns.

 Over time, therapy may also support wider growth, including: